-RC 8 comprises undiscovered petroleum quantities in mapped prospects.
-The total risk-weighted recoverable resources in prospects that lie partly or completely within the field's/the discovery's licensed area shall be reported.
+RC8 comprises undiscovered petroleum quantities in mapped prospects.
+The total risk-weighted recoverable resources in prospects that lie partly or completely within the field's/discovery's licensed area shall be reported

 Note that for recovery projects, both volumes in-place and recoverable volumes shall be reported.
 Low, base and high estimates shall be reported for the petroleum volumes.
 For projects with project category A, ref resource classification, no in-place volumes shall be reported.

-Projects connected to pipelines and terminals are classified according to decision status (planned, decided, approved), similar to classification of recoverable volumes.
+Projects related to pipelines and terminals are classified similar to the classification of recoverable resources, according to decision status (planned, decided, approved).

 Table 3‑1 Overview of classes, resource classes (sub-classes), project categories and uncertainty categories